 Looking back on our fabulous history of hair, it’s pretty astonishing what people used to do to create distinctive and unique styles.
-The amount of time, focus and skill that went into some hairstyles is definitely something to admire, especially since some of us modern gals are always on the hunt for the easiest, simplest ’dos and just can’t be bothered!
-One style that we’ve seen creep back into our current landscape is the beehive.
-Popular in the ’60s, the beehive hair is all about its signature conical shape piled neatly on top of the head—much like the shape of an actual beehive.
+The amount of time, effort, and skill that went into some looks are definitely things to admire, especially since some of us modern gals are always on the hunt for the easiest, simplest ’dos and just can’t be bothered!
+One such high-maintenance (and high impact!) style that we’ve seen creep back into our current landscape is the beehive.
+Popular in the ’60s, beehive hair is all about its signature super-volumized, shellacked conical shape piled neatly on top of the head—much like, you guessed it, the shape of an actual beehive.

-The beehive is formed by running a comb up and down the hair shaft, a.k.a. teasing it, to create a knotted effect, which is then lightly combed over to smoothen.
+Beehive hair is formed by running a comb up and down the hair shaft, a.k.a. teasing it, to create a volumized backcombed effect, which is then lightly combed over to smoothen.
 The longer or thicker the hair, the higher and denser the beehive!

 Read on to check out how to master beehive hair with some help from our detailed tutorials:

 Start with clean hair before you create your beehive.
 Try out Dove Nutritive Solutions Clarify & Hydrate Shampoo and Conditioner.
 Make sure that your hair is completely dry before you start.